rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-02-4d867ec9b5f49b3a-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - INDIANIV
 - SUDALIND
 tags:
+- encumbrance
+- risk-management
+- sast
+- shareholding-pattern
 - surveillance
-- encumbrance
-- promoter-holdings
-- SEBI-SAST
 - trading-restrictions
-- risk-management
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---